apryakhin/legion.stanford.edu/debugging.md

 can be enabled by passing the flags `-lg:separate -ll:util 0` on the command line.
 (The `-ll:util 0` is required because this mode does not support execution with explicit utility processors.)

+### Dump Backtraces

+When debugging a freeze in Legion, the first step should always be to dump backtraces on all nodes.
+This will help determine (a) if the application is truly frozen or simply executing slowly, and (b) whether there are any obvious or unusual functions on the stack traces that may point to a possible cause.

+One complicating factor is that Legion employs user-level threads by default.
+Therefore, in order to get useful backtraces, it is necessary to use the flag `-ll:force_kthreads` to disable user-level threads:

+{% highlight bash %}
+./app -ll:force_kthreads
+# wait for the application to freeze
+gdb -p 12345
+apply thread all bt # inside gdb, dump backtraces
+{% endhighlight %}

+Note also that it is important to compile with debug symbols or else line numbers will not appear in the resulting backtraces.
+This can be accomplished by running in [debug mode](#debug-mode) (which is recommended anyway), or if the freeze does not reproduce in debug mode, Legion can be compiled with `-Og -ggdb` or similar to ensure that debug symbols are available.

+### Dump Events

+When debugging a freeze, if dumping backtraces fails to provide insight, then it can be helpful to dump the Realm event graph to determine if a cycle has formed.
+Note in order for this to work, Legion *must* be compiled with debug symbols (`-Og -ggdb` or similar).
+[Debug mode](#debug-mode) is not required.

+To dump the events, run the application and wait for it to freeze.
+Then attach with a debugger and call the function `Realm::realm_show_events(0)`.
+The environment variable `REALM_SHOW_EVENT_FILENAME` controls where the resulting log files are stored.

+Using gdb, this might look like:

+{% highlight bash %}
+export REALM_SHOW_EVENT_FILENAME=$PWD/events.txt
+./app
+# wait for the application to freeze
+gdb -p 12345
+call Realm::realm_show_events(0)
+{% endhighlight %}